 No one wants to think about what will happen to their property after their death.
 Although perfectly understandable, it means that over half the Irish population die without making a Will.
 When this happens, the law prescribes how your estate is divided and your wishes are of no consequence.

-Mulroy and Company Solicitors highly recommend that you make a will providing for the division of your assets after your death for the following reasons;
+Mulroy and Company Solicitors in Galway highly recommend that you make a Will providing for the division of your assets after your death for the following reasons:

 A pecuniary legacy is a specified sum of money determined when the Will or codicil is written.

 A specific legacy is when a particular item of value is bequeathed.
 This can include stocks and shares, proceeds of a life insurance policy, property, furniture or jewellery.

 A residuary legacy is the gift of the residuary of your estate, or a share of the residue.
 This is the portion of your estate left after the bequests to your family and friends have been made and after all debts, taxes and expenses have been paid.

 In some situations, a person making a Will (testator) may wish to leave assets to a person under the age of 18 years.
 In this case, the property may be given to a third party to hold it in trust for the minor child until such time as s/he reaches the age of 18 or some later age which the testator may specify.